 Beard Hair Transplant

 The medical procedure known as beard hair transplant has been on the rise in the last few years.
-When patients think about having a hair transplant, they usually think of the traditional method of transplanting hair to the scalp.
+When patients think about having a hair transplant, they usually think of the traditional method of transplanting hair from the donor area (on the back and sides of the scalp) to the balding areas of the scalp.
 However, many patients find it difficult to grow a beard or their beard has uneven growth with patchy areas.
 These patients can easily restore their beard by undergoing a beard transplant.

 - Scalp to beard hair transplant: The advantage of using scalp hair to restore the beard is that it is the most abundant source of hair in non-balding men.
-Transplanted scalp hair could be slightly different from natural beard hair, but the surgeon can blend it so it looks natural.
+Transplanted scalp hair might be slightly different from natural beard hair but the surgeon can blend it so it looks natural.

-- Beard to beard hair transplant: Beard to beard hair transplant could be performed on people who have plenty of hair on the bottom of the chin and the neck area.
-Most people who grow a beard trim or shave their neck hair and we can use this unwanted hair to restore their beard.
+- Beard to beard hair transplant: Beard to beard hair transplant can performed on people who have plenty of hair on the bottom of the chin and the neck area.
+Most people who grow a beard trim or shave their neck hair.
+We can use this unwanted hair to restore their beard.
 The advantage of using beard to beard hair restoration is that the characteristics of the hair shafts are exactly the same between the donor and recipient area.

 Preparing for Beard Hair Transplant